Complain about an adviser

-You can complain to the Office of the Immigration Services Commissioner (OISC) if the adviser is regulated by them and you think you’ve had a bad service.
+You can complain to the Office of the Immigration Services Commissioner (OISC) about either:

-You can also ask someone to make a complaint on your behalf, eg a friend, solicitor or voluntary organisation.
+You can also ask someone to make a complaint on your behalf, for example a friend, solicitor or voluntary organisation.

-There’s a different way to complain about a legal adviser not regulated by the OISC.
+There’s a different way to complain about a legal adviser registered with a professional body but not regulated by OISC.

 You can complain about: